 - Stop by Human Resources (College Hall, Room 106) to obtain a benefits packet.

 - Review important Gallaudet University resources such as the payroll schedule, holiday schedule, policies, etc. The information can be found here.

 - Review your department's organizational structure.
 Be familiarized with your department.
 Your supervisor will ensure you learn about the departmental policies and procedures.

-- Meet with the Benefits Specialist to complete your paperwork.
+- Meet with the Benefits team to complete your paperwork.
 A checklist is included in the benefits packet.
 Some forms are due within 31 days/60 days.

 - Learn about important events on campus.
 You can watch for new events through the Daily Digest.

 - Identify ways to network and meet GU staff across campus.

 - Familiarize yourself with the New Employee Handbook.